 In 2013, the Ontario Hospital Association (OHA) developed and administered the Green Hospital Scorecard through the Green Hospital Champion Fund and supportive funding from the Ministry of Consumer and Government Services.
 That program ended in early 2016, and after an internal review the OHA decided to seek an appropriate organization to assume ongoing operation of the GHS.
-The Coalition has been a historic collaborator with the OHA on the development of the GHS since its inception, on the OHA’s Green Health Care Awards (past 15 years), and has a long history of effectively promoting environmental sustainability in healthcare, making it a logical choice to carry forward the delivery of the GHS.
+As a historic collaborator on the development of the GHS and on the OHA’s Green Health Care Awards since 2001, the Coalition was a logical choice to carry forward the delivery of the GHS.

 Project Goals, Objectives, and Performance Results

-The main purpose of the GHS is to provide a vehicle for standardized, sector-specific environmental benchmarking and to connect hospitals with environmental information that will assist them in achieving improvements resulting in environmental and economic benefits such as reduced greenhouse gas emissions and improved energy and water efficiency.
-The Project will allow for enhancement of existing benchmark data, refinement of collection methodologies and the creation of meaningful reporting data to inform the sector, hospitals’ executives and future conservation programming.
-The intent of the Scorecard is to raise the hospital organization’s awareness, motivate change, and incite improvements in the environmental sphere by recognizing each participating hospital’s achievements.
+The main purpose of the GHS is to provide a vehicle for standardized, sector-specific environmental benchmarking and to connect hospitals with environmental information that will assist them in achieving environmental and economic benefits such as reduced greenhouse gas emissions and improved energy and water efficiency.
+The GHS allows for enhancement of existing benchmark data, refinement of collection methodologies, and the creation of meaningful reporting data to inform the sector, hospitals’ executives and future conservation programming.
+The intent of the program is to raise the hospital organization's awareness, motivate change, and incite improvements in the environmental sphere by recognizing each participating hospital's achievements.

-The Green Hospital Scorecard shows hospitals environmental performance in five areas: Energy, Water, Waste, Pollution Prevention, and Corporate Leadership.
-The Green Hospital Scorecard:
+The Scorecard shows a hospital's environmental performance in five areas: Energy, Water, Waste, Pollution Prevention, and Corporate Leadership.
+The GHS:

 - Provides a high-level snapshot of the organization's environmental performance against a backdrop of de-identified peer data.